 "I want to tone up."

-If you want real, long term success with your fitness goals, you need to turn those goals (like the ones listed above) into SMART goals.
+If you want real, long term success with your weight loss and/or fitness goals, you need to turn those goals (like the ones listed above) into SMART goals.

 The acronym SMART stands for the following: